tonirex/sg-aks-workshop/post-provisioning/README.md

 ## Test Post Configuration

-This is a quick test to make sure that Pods can be created and the Ingress Controller default backend is setup correctly.
+This is a quick test to make sure that Pods can be created, and the Ingress Controller default backend is set up correctly.

-- First we need to grab AKS cluster credentials so we can access the api-server endpoint and run some commands.
+- First we need to grab AKS cluster credentials, so we can access the api-server endpoint and run some commands.
 - Second we will do a quick check via get nodes.
 - Lastly, we will spin up a Pod, exec into it, and test our F/W rules.